kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/data_loss_prevention/_index.md

 [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
 ```

-Now, let's pretend the animal names (Cat/Dog) are sensitive, identifying information and mask them.
+Names are often used as personally identifying information, or **PII**.
+Let's write our own regex to mask the
-Apply the following virtual service:
+names returned by the petstore service:

 {{< highlight yaml "hl_lines=16-26" >}}
 apiVersion: gateway.solo.io/v1